raffber/merge_tool/README.md

 * Version numbers: `<major>.<minor>.<build>`
 * A product ID: An arbitrary 16-bit number which is used to uniquely identify the product to which the firmware belongs to.
 * An 8-bit `node_id`: Allows specifying an MCU within a system containing multiple MCUs.
+For a system with a single node, this is set to 1.
 * An 8-bit `bootloader_version` tag.
 This additional tag may be considered as an arbitrary 16-bit meta data field without pre-defined meaning.
 But, as the name suggests, it could be used to version the bootloader protocol.

 In multi-node system, the major version and the product ID is enforced to be the same across all nodes.
+This follows semantic versioning.

 ## More Documentation